Inedo/inedo-docs/Content/proget/sca/policies.md

 ## OSS Metadata Updating & Caching

-*OSS Metadata Updating & Caching is a ProGet 2025 preview feature.
+*OSS Metadata Updating & Caching is a ProGet 2025 preview feature that's available in ProGet 2024.12.
 Only NuGet and npm packages are currently supported, but we'd be happy to add another feed type if you're interested in trying this feature.*

 ProGet can cache and update metadata for open-source packages you're using from public repositories like NuGet.org and npmjs.org.
 This helps you ensure the packages you're using haven't been deprecated, unlisted, or are outdated.